ArnaudBelcour/liasis/README.rst

 Installation
 ------------

-The package only works on Python 3 (developed on 3.4 and tested on 3.4, 3.5 and 3.6).
+The package works on Python 3 (developed on 3.4 and tested on 3.4, 3.5 and 3.6).

 Using pip
 ~~~~~~~~~

 .. code:: sh

-	pip install liasis
+	pip install pbsea

 Using GitHub
 ~~~~~~~~~~~~

 .. code:: sh

-	pip install -e git+https://github.com/ArnaudBelcour/liasis.git@master#egg=liasis
+	pip install -e git+https://github.com/ArnaudBelcour/pbsea.git@master#egg=pbsea

 Singular Enrichment Analysis
 ----------------------------